billzichos/Deal-Probability-Predictor/README.md

 The following data elements can be derived from internal systems, and are likely good predictors.

 1. Deal Number
-2. Asset Manager
+2. Asset Manager and/or Leasing Rep
-2. Leasing Rep
+3. Building
-3. # of Days Since Creation
+4. # of Days Since Creation
-4. Current Phase in the Sales (Leasing) Process
+5. Current Phase in the Sales (Leasing) Process
-5. # of Days in Current Phase
+6. # of Days in Current Phase
-6. Deal NER % Difference To Budget NER
+7. Deal NER % Difference To Budget NER
-7. State
+8. State
-8. Submarket
+9. Submarket
-9. Building Type (Product attribute)
+10. Building Type (Product attribute)
-10. Customer
+11. Customer
-11. Government Indicator (this may overlap too much with Customer)
+12. Government Indicator (this may overlap too much with Customer)

 ##Approach
 My plan is to capture the features listed above for the entire population (snapshot) of open deals.
 180 days later, I will go back and mark them as won (1) or lost (0).
 Those still in process will be removed from the list.
 The end result is a dataset we can use to train an algorithm to be used for calculating deal probabilities of new/current deals.